-Individual Subject to Ownership Guidelines Minimum Required Level of Stock Ownership Chief Executive Officer Lesser of five times base salary or 215,000 shares Other Executive Officers Lesser of two times base salary or 43,000 shares Non-Employee Members of our Board Lesser of four times annual retainer or 13,000 shares
+Minimum Required Level of Stock Ownership Lesser of five times base salary or 215,000 shares Lesser of two times base salary or 43,000 shares Lesser of four times annual retainer or 13,000 shares

-The applicable guideline must be achieved by each covered individual within five years after the later of (a) the effective date of the registration statement pertaining to our IPO or (b) the date the individual became a covered individual, measured as of the last day of the applicable fiscal year.
+The applicable guideline must be achieved by each covered individual within five years after the later of (a) November 16, 2017, and (b) the date the individual became a covered individual.
+To date, each individual is either in compliance with the guidelines or is within the five year compliance period.